pprunty/motormongo/README.md

 )
 ```

-Note: The `_id` here is automatically converted to a BSON ObjectID, however, you can also pass a BSON ObjectID to the
+Note: The `_id` string datatype here is automatically converted to a BSON ObjectID, however, motormongo handles the scenario when a
-function; motormongo handles this scenario:
+BSON ObjectId is passed as the `_id` datatype:

 ```python
 from bson import ObjectId